vanhasseltlab/growthrate/README.md

 - Upload a preprocessed data file in csv format to this shiny app

-- Select a set of strain/drug/media and measurement (raw/corrected)
+- Either choose to process all the data from the input file or select a set of strain/drug/media and measurement (raw/corrected)

+- It is possible to exclude time points from further analysis.
+For this select the fisrt time point that should be included.

 - The action buttons run step 1 and step 2 separately.
 Restart estimation when changing input parameters.
 If changing step 2 methods or parameters, it is only necessary to rerun step 2.